jamesWalker55/qmul-final-project-report/src/presentation.md

 Digital file management is fundamental to computer usage.

-- The increasing number of digital files has made it more important to investigate effective methods of managing digital files.
+- The increasing number of digital files has made it more important to investigate effective methods of managing digital files [@dinneen2020ubiquitous].

-Current file management systems are inefficient for managing a large number of files. [@henderson2009empirical] [@henderson2011document] [@bergman2010effect] [@hicks-2008-organizing]
+Current file management systems are inefficient for managing a large number of files:

-- They are based on a hierarchical structure (directory tree) which makes it difficult to search for files based on their content.
+- They are based on a hierarchical structure (directory tree) which makes it difficult to search for files based on their content [@henderson2009empirical] [@hicks-2008-organizing].
-- They are also not flexible when it comes to organising and retrieving files.
+- They are also less flexible when it comes to organising and retrieving files [@henderson2011document].

 ------